Handbook for Gen Z

 Or a threat — real or perceived — that requires attention.

-Before you try to eliminate your anxiety, try to understand it:
+Before you try to eliminate your anxiety,

 • Is this anxiety about a real, solvable problem?
 (Action is the answer)